iamkirankumaryadav/Library/Data Science/Cross Validation.md

 [CV](https://amueller.github.io/ml-training-intro/slides/03-cross-validation-grid-search.html#21)

-### **Grid Search:**
+## Grid Search
-- Grid Search CV is used to find the best combination of hyperparameters for a model, especially on small datasets.
+- Grid Search CV is used to find the best combination of **hyperparameters** for a model, especially on small datasets.
-- Defines a grid of possible hyperparameter values.
+- Grid Search CV defines a grid of possible hyperparameter values.
 - Evaluates the model with every possible combination of hyperparameters within a predefined grid.
 - This process is called hyperparameter tuning, finding the optimal set of parameters.
 - Select the combination that gives the best performance metric.